variantstudios/greeleydowntown.com/_directory/the-pit.md

   - bars-and-clubs
 retail_categories:
 service_categories:
-Contact_Name:
+Contact_Name: Amy Driver
-Contact_Email: THE_PIT_BAR@yahoo.com
+Contact_Email: amy.sketchdesign@gmail.com
-Logo_image_path: /assets/images/directory/thepit.png
+Logo_image_path:
 ---

-We are a bar and venue.
-We have live music every Friday and Saturday.
-Karaoke on Sunday and Tuesday.
-Ladies night on Thursday where ladies drink half off drinks from 8-11.
-Monday is Sports night so guys can watch the game and enjoy half off drinks from 8-11.
-Last but not least is Wednesday night open mic where you can show what you got from comedy to singing and more.
-We also do venue rental so you can have a special night from a birthday party to a college party, etc. Please come join us!
+This is the place you can take your mom to and have a drink.
+We welcome everyone.
+There is a dress code simply no cuts, no colors, no patches etc..
+We offer Karaoke every Tuesday and Sunday with daily specials throughout the week.
+We also have live music every Friday and Saturday.